NZ Transport Agency Waka Kotahi (NZTA) will soon start operating mobile safety cameras. These look different to the vans NZ Police used.

 Additional Requirements:

-1. All successful Scholarship recipients may require to give a speech at the CNSST Fundraising Gala Dinner;
+All successful Scholarship recipients may be required to give a speech at the CNSST Fundraising Gala Dinner

-2. All successful Scholarship recipients are required to submit a written reflection of their Chinese cultural experience and learning journey of the programmes they attend after returning to NZ;
+All successful Scholarship recipients are required to submit a written reflection on their Chinese cultural experience and what they have learned through the programme’s activities after returning to NZ

-3. Some Scholarship recipients may be invited to share their experience with other local youth at CNSST events;
+Some Scholarship recipients may be invited to share their experience with other local youth at CNSST events

-4. Some or all the Scholarship recipients will be asked to allow use of their written reflections on their experience for CNSST’s promotional purposes or to attend in person CNSST events to relate their experience.
+Some or all the Scholarship recipients will be asked to allow use of their written reflections on their experience for CNSST’s promotional purposes or to attend in person CNSST events to relate their experience first-hand

-– The successful candidates will be informed respectively by the panel within 5 working days.
+Successful candidates will be informed respectively by the panel within 5 working days

 Disclaimer: CNSST Board reserves the discretion to change, amend, modify, suspend, continue or terminate all or any part of the programmes on an individual case basis or in general, and at any time without notice.